msa48/boomstream-downloader/README.md

 `--resolution` - video resolution.
 If not specified, the video with a highest one will be downloaded

+`--openssl-path` - location of the openssl binary, used if openssl not available in the environment

 Excample:
 ```bash
 --entity TiAR7aDs --pin 123-456-789 --resolution "640x360"